-We rented a car at the Cancun airport for our 28 day visit to the Yucatan Peninsula.
-Overall, we’re very glad we rented a car, but there were a few negative experiences along the way which could have been avoided had we been more educated.
-Here is what we’d like you to know before your trip in hopes it helps you avoid some of the anger and aggravation.
+We learned a lot renting a car in Cancun for our 28 day visit to the Yucatan Peninsula.
+Overall, renting a car in the Yucatan Peninsula added a lot to our Mexican vacation, but there were a few negative experiences along the way which could have been avoided had we been more educated.

 This post contains compensated links.